Natterhorn/teamtournament/_pages/tournament-rules new.md

 ### **Deployment (The Pastrami Rule)**
 As the mats are only pre-marked in one orientation, players are not allowed to rotate the mat and can only choose to deploy from one of the two edges facing the chairs.

-### **USE OF TIMING DEVICES**
+### **Use of Timing Devices**
 #### **Swiss Round Times**
 Each event round of *Marvel: Crisis Protocol* is a predetermined length, giving players a certain amount of time to complete their games.
 The EO should start the timer for an event round after most players have found their seats and begun to set up.
 If a game has not concluded when the time for an event round runs out, the player with the most victory points (VPs) is the winner.
 In the case of a tie, players will immediately score the table as if the round had ended.
 If it is still a tie at this point, it will be recorded as a draw.

 This event will use a 100 minute round timer.

 #### **Chess Clocks**
-Chess clocks will be used for Second Wind.
+Chess clocks will be used for Squad Goals.
 Chess clocks should be set to 45 minutes per player.
 When a player’s clock runs out, they immediately lose the game regardless of current VPs.

 At the start of the game, the clocks will remain paused until deployment and the first power phase is complete, at which point the priority player will start their clock and take their first turn.